aleph2c/miros/doc/cellular_automata.rst

 is selected because we are only tracking two colors, black and white.

 First things first, let's deal with the n-phenomenon coming from the walls.
-We have control of the walls, and we have a chaos generator, so let's feed the chaos back into the walls.
+We have control of the walls, and we have a chaos generator, so let's mine the chaos and feed it back into the walls.

 .. image:: _static/rule_30_chaos_to_walls_1.svg
     :target: _static/rule_30_chaos_to_walls_1.pdf